chainguard-dev/edu/content/chainguard/enforce-github/getting-started-enforce-github/index.md

 ## Installation

-To get started, you'll need to [install the app on GitHub](../install-enforce-github/) to either your personal accoun or your organization.
+To get started, you'll need to [install the app on GitHub](../install-enforce-github/) to either your personal account or your organization.

 Additionally, you will need to [install and configure Gitsign](https://docs.sigstore.dev/gitsign/installation) on your development machine.
 You may also wish to consulst the [Gitsign repo README](https://github.com/sigstore/gitsign/blob/main/README.md).